MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Ruby review: read this [Ruby interview walkthrough][ruby-interview-walkthrough]
 * What happens when you [navigate to a URL?][navigate-to-a-url]
+* Memorize your answer to that interview question with [these bullets][browser-navigation].

 [ruby-interview-walkthrough]: https://gist.github.com/ryansobol/5252653
 [navigate-to-a-url]: http://igoro.com/archive/what-really-happens-when-you-navigate-to-a-url/
+[browser-navigation]: ./interview-prep/browser-navigation.md

 **W3D2**